isomerpages/imda-pixel/_success-stories/Success Stories.md

 ---
 # Featured Stories

-### Pixel Perfect: A Photo Essay of What Incubating Is Like at Imda’s Innovation Hub
+### Pixel Perfect: A Photo Essay of What Working Is Like at IMDA’s Innovation Hub

 ##### For a place called Pixel, it definitely doesn’t have a tiny vibe to it.